clueless-skywatcher/OkHttpParser/README.md

 About the parser:
 - OkHttpParser() makes a parsing object to find necessary patterns to find both requests and responses.
+It takes an optional "lines" variable (default = 1000) to find requests/responses in the first "lines" number of lines in the log
   - parse_requests() method returns a list of OkHttpRequestObject instances, each containing info about a particular request.
 All requests are parsed in sequence.
   - parse_responses() is almost the same, but returns a list of OkHttpResponseObject instances,